ddri/pitchlist/README.md

 # pitchlist
-A list of resources for people learning to pitch
+A sequence of resources for people learning to pitch.
+Presented in a roughly chronological order to give some structured to approaching this journey.

 ## Get the structure right